earthcube/stacIndexer/docs/connectikons.md

     },
 ```

-to the JSON-LD files.

 This is more placeholder than finished product.
 It attempts to lay
 the groundwork to enable the dataset to act as a discovery vector for the service.
-Do so begin to lay the foundation for something like the service layer of the FAIR
+Doing so begins to lay the foundation for something like the service layer of the FAIR
-Digital Objects concept.
-It raises the question of if resources like these can
+Digital Objects concept and so raises the question of if resources like these can
 be considered a FDOs.

 ### FAIR Digital Objects

-> either make the current web site enabled with signposting and or make a new repo that can be placed in zemodo that
+> Either make the current website enabled with signposting and or make a new repo that can be placed in Zenodo that
 > is also signposted or a FDO object in some manner.
 Would be nice if this was a model that worked for both neon
 > and also the hydrography group as well.

 It is also interesting to explore how this approach, JSON-LD, compares
 to the STAC approach in the context of FAIR data principles and other factors.

-This is, it seems, a simialar issue to the notebooks and research / scholarly objects discusion.
+This is, it seems, a similar issue to the notebooks and research / scholarly objects discusion.

 #### STAC vs. FAIR Digital Objects